Liberation Struggle (Kerala): Nair Service Society (NSS)

-The NSS, a community welfare organisation representing the Nair community, was a major opponent of the government’s land reform policies, which they perceived as radical and prejudiced against the Nair community.
+The Nair Service Society (NSS), a community welfare organisation representing the Nair community, was a major opponent of the government’s land reform policies, which they perceived as radical and prejudiced against the Nair community.
 In December 1958, the NSS allied with the Catholic Church to form an anti-communist front.
 Recognising the potential threat posed by this alliance, the government partially retracted some of its policies and indicated a willingness to make concessions.

 However, the founder and leader of the NSS, Mannathu Padmanabhan, declared that the aim extended beyond addressing specific grievances and was directed towards the removal of the Communist Party from power.
 He called upon all NSS field units to mobilise the people and urged the closure of educational institutions as part of the protest.

-Central Intelligence Agency (CIA)
+Alleged CIA role

 The Communist Party alleged that the Central Intelligence Agency (CIA) of the United States was involved in orchestrating the Liberation Struggle.

 This claim is supported by Daniel Patrick Moynihan, the American ambassador to India (1973–75), in his 1978 book, A Dangerous Place.
 His statements are corroborated by Howard Schaffer, the biographer of Ellsworth Bunker, the American ambassador to India (1956–61), who confirmed American involvement in funding the agitation against E. M. S. Namboodiripad’s communist government to prevent the emergence of "additional Keralas".